-• one of their parents is serving in the regular armed forces (including pupils with a parent who is on full commitment as part of the full time reserve)

-• one of their parents died whilst serving in the armed forces and the pupil receives of their parents died whilst serving in the armed forces and the pupil receives of the war Pensions Scheme
+- one of their parents is serving in the regular armed forces (including pupils with a parent who is on full commitment as part of the full time reserve) - one of their parents died whilst serving in the armed forces and the pupil receives a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme.
 Proof of this criteria may be provided in a letter from the service parent's commanding officer, confirming employment, or evidence of the receipt of a service pension.